jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 1. One of the issues you might probably encounter in CodePipeline is the build stage might fail due to IAM insufficient permissions.
 Double check that sufficient IAM permissions are given to the role.

-2. Make sure that required software is installed. (e.g. AWS CLI, SAM, Nodejs)
+2. Make sure that all required software & dependencies are installed. (e.g. AWS CLI, SAM, Nodejs)

 ## Resources